Hranice (Cheb District): History

 The town was probably founded at the turn of the 12th and 13th centuries.
-The first unverified mentions of the town comes from the beginning of the 14th century.
+The first unverified mentions of the town come from the beginning of the 14th century.
 The first verified written mention of Hranice dates to 1413, when the town was bought by the House of Zedtwitz.
 Before that time, Hranice was the property of the Neippergs.
 At the end of the 14th century, the Neippergs ran into financial trouble and sold the town.
 The House of Zedwitz controlled Hranice and the whole region around Aš for almost 500 years.

 In 1822 a new school was built.
 In 1850, a post office was opened and in 1868, the first fire squad was established.
 In 1882, Hranice was promoted to a market town.

-In the 1930s, a group of Sudeten German settlers from Hranice emigrated into Chile and founded the settlement of Puyuhuapi, where they lived and intermarried with Mapuches from Chiloé Archipelago.
+In the 1930s, a group of Sudeten German settlers from Hranice immigrated to Chile and founded the settlement of Puyuhuapi, where they lived and intermarried with Mapuches from Chiloé Archipelago.

-Textile industry

-In the 19th century, the textile industry expanded rapidly in the region, including in Hranice.
-Beginning in 1806, a local textile factory was one of the most successful in Bohemia.
-In 1840, however, a plan to build a new road through the town was rejected by the local council.
-Because Hranice had no railway connection and only bad roads, the textile industry there began to decline.
-Two new railway routes – one from Aš to Hranice (established in 1885) and the other from Hranice to Adorf (established in 1906) – helped the local industry greatly.

 Demographics

+Transport

+On the Czech-German border are two road border crossings: Hranice / Ebmath and Hranice / Bad Elster.

+Hranice is the terminus of a railway line from Aš.